 There are several publications that can serve as valuable resources.
 They include:

-- The Handbook for Teaching Assistants, published by the Center for Teaching in the ITS Office of Teaching, Learning and Technology;
+- The Handbook for Teaching Excellence, published by the Center for Teaching in the ITS Office of Teaching, Learning and Technology;

 - The Department of Computer Science Graduate Handbook (including this TA Handbook), revised yearly; and

 - The UI General Catalog, updated yearly and available on the web.

 The first two handbooks especially contain information that will be crucial to your teaching and are available online.